rouvinerh/SecJournal/welcome/about-me.md

     * **Cisco Certified Network Associate 200-301 (CCNA)**
     * **CompTIA Security+**
 * I can speak English and Chinese (although the latter isn't the best).
-* I really enjoy reading about how stuff is exploited and exploiting things myself (legally).
+* I enjoy reading about how stuff is exploited and exploiting things myself in my free time (legally, of course).
-* Apart from security, I enjoy water sports.
-Currently, I'm a canoe sprint athlete representing NUS.
+* Outside of security, I am a canoe sprint athlete.
+I represent NUS in varsity competitions and currently am a national athlete representing Singapore.
-* I enjoy teaching too.
-Currently I work as a cybersecurity instructor and was a canoe sprint coach in the past.
+* I enjoy teaching too, and teach cybersecurity to youths in the Sentinel Programme by the Digital and Intelligence Service (DIS) on the weekends.
+Prior to that, I was a canoe sprint coach for National Junior College.

 ## Contact Me